 Matters related to curriculum touch students most closely.
 They affect what is taught in classrooms and how it’s taught.
 Curriculum matters!

-Local schools and districts differ in how they carry out those requirements.
+Decisions on curriculum adoption take place at the local school district level, and many districts differ in how they carry out curriculum requirements.
 Parents can be stronger advocates for quality education when they understand the issues that underlie those decisions and know what is happening in other communities.